Retail Customer Service

 1. Making customers feel included

-This mainly is in how your customer service is replicable across all channels so that shoppers never feel stupid.
+This is mainly in how your customer service is replicable across all channels so shoppers never feel stupid.
 This would include your signage, associates' selling process, social media, and website.

 2. Eliminating friction in making a sale

 How long does it take for a shopper to get help?
 Are there backups at the checkout?
-Are the aisles easily accessible and clearly signed so that buyers know where to get what they want in your retail store?
+Are the aisles easily accessible and signed clearly so buyers know where to get what they want in your retail store?

 3. Increasing impulse purchases

-This can include everything from retail sales training on how to add on to a sale so customers get more value from their purchase to prominently merchandising your "wants" instead of "needs" products.
+This can include everything from retail sales training on adding to a sale so customers get more value from their purchase to prominently merchandising your "wants" instead of "needs" products.

 4. Scoring it all